radekg/terraform-provisioner-ansible/README.md

   - have `cat`, `echo`, `grep`, `mkdir`, `rm`, `ssh-keyscan` commands available on the `$PATH` for the SSH `user`
   - have `$HOME` enviornment variable set for the SSH `user`

-### Local provisioner: hosts and groups
+### Compute resource local provisioner: hosts and groups

-The `plays.hosts` and `defaults.hosts` can be used with local provisioner.
-However, only the first defined host will be used when generating the inventory file.
-When `plays.hosts` or `defaults.hosts` is set to a non-empty list, the first host will be used to generate an inventory in the following format:
+The `plays.hosts` and `defaults.hosts` attributes can be used with local provisioner.
+When used with a compute resource only the first defined host will be used when generating the inventory file and additional hosts will be ignored.
+If `plays.hosts` or `defaults.hosts` is not specified, the provisioner uses the public IP address of the Terraform provisioned resource instance.
+The inventory file is generated in the following format with a single host:

 ```
 aFirstHost ansible_host=<ip address of the host> ansible_connection-ssh